garygriswold/Bible.js/YourBible/plugins/cordova-sqlite-ext/README.md

 with `location` or `iosDatabaseLocation` parameter *required* as described above for `openDatabase` (affects iOS/macOS *only*)

 **BUG:** When a database is deleted, any queued transactions for that database are left hanging.
-All pending transactions should be errored when a database is deleted.
+TODO: All pending transactions should be errored when a database is deleted.

 <!-- END Delete a database -->